 Most Jade plant varieties are indigenous to the rocky slopes and dry regions of South Africa and Mozambique.
 They typically grow on rocky hillsides where conditions are hot and dry.
 In their native range, these succulents frequently experience hot conditions as high as 104ºF (40ºC).

 Crassula ovata can happily endure frequent droughts, as their native climate only receives about 2.5 to 5.5 cm of rain every year.
 When the rain does come, their fleshy oval-shaped foliage stores enough water to see them through the dry season.

 Thankfully, jade plants are just as happy in our homes as they are on arid, rocky slopes.
-Like us, these slow-growing plants like warm surroundings and a low to medium amount of humidity.
+Like us, these slow-growing plants like warm surroundings and low to medium humidity.
 Basically, if you’re comfortable in your home, your jade plant will be too.

 However, humidity may be tricky to maintain correctly in wetter regions.
 Use a hygrometer to check if the conditions in your home meet the needs of a jade plant.

 Signs Your Jade Plant is Exposed to the Wrong Temperatures & Humidity

 Although jade plants aren’t super fussy about humidity or temperature, some issues can still occur.
 Some conditions can actually get too dry for these plants.
 Colder temperatures can also cause problems.

 Keep an eye out for the following symptoms:

 If a jade plant has curling foliage, it can indicate that the temperature is too low for the plant.
 This is more of a problem in the winter.
 Temperatures that drop below 50ºF (10ºC) are beyond the comfort zone of jade plants.